Altruism - how to act cooperatively in everyday situations

 A positive attitude is enormously important for your personal development.
 Good to know: You can train empathy and altruism.
 In this way, you can act cooperatively in everyday situations and build trust.
 Most of the time you get something back: This reciprocity is called reciprocal altruism.

 What do you want your life to look like?
 Who do you want to be?
 And how do you want your life to feel?
-If you are looking for answers to these questions, the Visions Challenge Workbook by Christina and Walter Hommelsheim is your guide to your future.
-In it, our Greator coach trainers accompany you with profound methods and meditations on a path to becoming the active designer of your life.
-By sharpening your vision, you sustainably determine what you experience and attract exactly what you want into your life.
+If you are looking for answers to these questions, the Visions Challenge Workbook by Christina and Walter Hommelsheim your guide for your future.
+Our Greator coach trainers will accompany you with profound methods and meditations on a path to actively shaping your life.
+By sharpening your vision, you have a lasting influence on what you experience and attract exactly what you want into your life.

 The workbook also helps you to recognize your altruistic or selfish attitude.
 Become more aware of yourself and your surroundings and check whether your behavior is okay.
 It is worthwhile to change something - so be helpful and fair.